copyrightly/copyrightly.github.io/problem_633_number_theory.md

 - If `m` is congruent to 1 modulo 4, it is not necessary to consider it because...
   - If `m` is a prime number, according to the theorem, we do not need to consider the number of times `m` appears.
   - If `m` is a composite number, then the prime factors of the form `4k+3` contained in `m` must appear an even number of times; otherwise, it contradicts with `m` being congruent to 1 modulo 4.
 - If `m` is congruent to 3 modulo 4, then if `m` appears an even number of times, `n` can be expressed as the sum of two squares; otherwise, it cannot.
-You may ask here that we do not know if `m` is a prime number, so we cannot use Fermat's theorem.
+You may ask here that we do not know if `m` is a prime number, so we cannot use Sum of Two Squares theorem.
 In fact, we can consider the prime factors of `m` because `m` is congruent to 3 modulo 4, so `m` must contain a prime factor of the form `4k+3` and appear an odd number of times.
 In this case, if `m` appears an even number of times, the prime factor of the form `4k+3` also appears an even number of times; if `m` appears an odd number of times, such a factor also appears an odd number of times.
-Therefore, we can use Fermat's theorem for judgment.
+Therefore, we can use Sum of Two Squares theorem for judgment.

 Based on the discussion above, our algorithm implementation is quite simple.
 Here is an example of Python code:
 ```python